Home page Weekly Schedule Study Aids Blackboard Charlie's History Writing Center Official Websites

 Directions for Taking the Final Exam

 Please do not let fear of the exams stop you from completing the course.
-If you have great difficulty getting to a Testing Lab or are concerned about taking exams, please contact your instructor.
+If you have great difficulty getting to a Testing Center or are concerned about taking exams, please contact your instructor.

 For information contact cevans@nvcc.edu